glennmckechnie/weewx-wxobs/README.md

 It currently (initial upload) is __only configured for Metric Units,__ but that can be changed with some tweaks (contributions welcomed).
 Those tweaks would for the most part be simple, except for the delta-T calculations, where a tad more work would be involved.

 Thanks to:
-* Powerin (weewx-users) for the initial starting point, search the group for the thread titled [Daily climatological summaries](https://groups.google.com/d/topic/weewx-user/cEAzvxv3T6Q/discussion)
+* Powerin (weewx-users) for the initial starting point, from the thread titled [Daily climatological summaries](https://groups.google.com/d/topic/weewx-user/cEAzvxv3T6Q/discussion)
-* [weewx-wd](https://bitbucket.org/ozgreg/weewx-wd/wiki/Home) (by ozgreg) for the delta-T calcs in wdSearchX3.py, these are also referenced by Powerin under the weewx-users [Wet bulb and DeltaT temperatures](https://groups.google.com/d/topic/weewx-user/IoBrtQ-OL3I/discussion) post.
+* [weewx-wd](https://bitbucket.org/ozgreg/weewx-wd/wiki/Home) (by ozgreg) for the delta-T calcs in wdSearchX3.py, these are also referenced by Powerin under the post [Wet bulb and DeltaT temperatures](https://groups.google.com/d/topic/weewx-user/IoBrtQ-OL3I/discussion) post.

 ***Instructions:***
 * Copy  the files -- datepicker.css, datepicker.js, wxobs.css -- to your weewx HTML ROOT directory.